About Me

 • Foundations of Data-efficient Machine Learning Tutorial @ ICML ‘24: (Slides, Video) Gave a 2 hour tutorial at ICML ‘24 on principled approaches to data curation / pruning for efficient learning!

-• MM-GEN: MM-GEN is the first VLM data curation method that enables fully-automated data curation to improve VLM models o on downstream tasks, requiring as few as 50 reference examples from the task.
+• MM-GEN: MM-GEN is the first VLM data curation method that enables fully-automated data curation to improve VLM models on downstream tasks, requiring as few as 50 reference examples from the task.
+Published in DMLR 2025.
 Code available on GitHub!

 • CLIPCov: CLIPCov selects subsets of pre-training data to enable data-efficient contrastive language-image pre-training (CLIP) (AISTATS ‘24).
 Speed up your CLIP model training by over 50% with theoretically-grounded data-efficiency!